CheersEngineers/Cybersecurity-and-data-privacy-2024-Blended/tests/security_check.md

 ## Problem nr.
 2:
 * What is wrong?
+    * Allowing users to choose their role during registration, such as "reserver" or "administrator".
 * How did you find it?
 * How should it work/What should be fixed?